Stem Cells: Types, Functions, Uses & Issues

 Stem Cell Uses

 Some examples of stem cells include those that have the capability of being transported into many different cell types in the body during early life and growth.
 This ability to differentiate makes them invaluable especially in medical treatments and research.
-Some key uses of stem cells include:
+Some key uses of rhese cells include:

 Regenerative Medicine